Wolverine971/9takes/src/blog/people/historical/Robert-Oppenheimer.md

 - **[Type 1- The Perfectionist](/blog/enneagram/enneagram-type-1)** - Might appreciate Oppenheimer's intellectual rigor and precision but may find his role in creating a weapon of mass destruction morally questionable.
 - **[Type 2- The Helper](/blog/enneagram/enneagram-type-2)** - Could admire Oppenheimer's devotion to his work but might feel concerned about his struggles, wishing he had had more emotional support.
 - **[Type 3- The Achiever](/blog/enneagram/enneagram-type-3)** - Likely respects Oppenheimer's significant accomplishments in science, viewing him as a powerful example of ambition and success.
-- **[Type 4- The Individualist](/blog/enneagram/enneagram-type-4)** - May feel a kinship with Oppenheimer's introspective nature, empathizing with his deep emotional turbulence and sense of being misunderstood.
+- **[Type 4- The Individualist](/blog/enneagram/enneagram-type-4)** - May feel a kinship with Oppenheimer's reflective nature, empathizing with his deep emotional turbulence and sense of being misunderstood.
 - **[Type 5- The Investigator](/blog/enneagram/enneagram-type-5)** - Might be fascinated by Oppenheimer's intellect and curiosity, appreciating his contribution to the scientific community and complex personality.
 - **[Type 6- The Loyalist](/blog/enneagram/enneagram-type-6)** - Could admire Oppenheimer's dedication to his work, yet feel conflicted about his involvement in the Manhattan Project and alleged connections to communism.
 - **[Type 7- The Enthusiast](/blog/enneagram/enneagram-type-7)** - You may be intrigued by Oppenheimer's diverse interests and his role in a historical event but could find his introspective and serious demeanor somewhat off-putting.